How to Create a P-Chart in Minitab 18

 Why We Use P-Charts

 A P-chart is one of the most commonly used types of statistical process control (SPC) charts.
 The P-chart tracks the percentages of attributes over a period of time.
-Whenever the process is going out of range, the person administering the P-chart can make adjustments when trends appear to be occurring.
+Whenever the process is going out of range, the person administering the P-chart can make adjustments to a process when trends appear to be occurring.
 The number of samples in a P-chart can range anywhere from 2 to 30, but the sample size can be unlimited.
-The data used in the Minitab below is not from random sampling.
+The data used in this Minitab tutorial is not from random sampling.
 Each sample had a size of 25.
 A sample was marked either satisfied or dissatisfied.
-The data important for the analysis would be the proportion of the samples where dissatisfaction was present.
+An important piece of data for the analysis would be the proportion of dissatisfaction present in the samples.
 Download a copy of the Minitab file to follow along.

 Add Data to Minitab

-Now that we have data P-chart adjustment can be made.
+Now that we have data P-chart adjustments can be made.
 Start the P-chart generation process by clicking on Stat→Control Chart→Attribute Chart→P.

 Add the "No. Dissatisfied" to the variables text box by double-clicking on "No. Dissatisfied" while the cursor is the in variables text box.
 Now add the sample size of 25 to the subgroup sizes.

 Click on the "P Chart Options" button and click on the "Storage" tab to bring you to the storage options.
 Now click in the box labeled proportions.
 This will save the proportion of dissatisfied data on the worksheet within Minitab.
 Next, while still in the "Storage" tab, click on all the checkboxes in the below section except for the stage check box.
 This will allow these values to display at each data point.
 Next, click on the "Tests" tab and select "Perform all tests for special causes."
 Click Ok to exit P Chart Options.